SShaDe: scalable shape deformation via local representations: Introduction and related work

-This paper presents a novel flexible approach to efficiently compute deformations through a low-resolution mesh and apply them to the original high-resolution shape.
-We leverage the fast remeshing of \cite{baieri:2024:implicitarap} which provides a correspondence between the high- and low-resolution versions and perform an accurate reconstruction of geometric details by moving consistent local reference frames.
+With this paper, we presents a novel flexible approach to efficiently compute deformations through a low-resolution mesh and apply them to the original high-resolution shape.
+We leverage the fast remeshing of \cite{maggioli:2023:rematching} which provides a correspondence between the high- and low-resolution versions and perform an accurate reconstruction of geometric details by moving consistent local reference frames.
 Due to the knowledge of the correspondences this can be done very efficiently.
 Our experiments show a speed-up of 50x-100x in comparison to other ARAP implementations while keeping comparable metric scores.
 The method can also be used to tightly align isometrically deformed shapes and perform pose transfer between different classes.

-\paragraph*{Contributions. } Our contributions can be summed up as follows: \begin{itemize} \item A highly efficient framework for as-rigid-as-possible deformations that works by transferring detailed rigid geometry through local reference frames in a lower resolution. \item An implementation that is 50 to 100 times faster than default ARAP deformation and can be applied to meshes with resolution up to 450k vertices within 10 seconds or less. \item Additionally, the framework can be used to generate tight alignments between isometrically deformed shapes and generate sub-vertex accurate correspondences. \end{itemize}
+\paragraph*{Contributions. } Our contributions can be summed up as follows: \begin{itemize} \item A highly efficient framework for a broad range of shape deformation tasks that works by transferring detailed rigid geometry through local reference frames in a lower resolution. \item An implementation that is 50 to 100 times faster than default ARAP deformation, which we applied to meshes with resolution up to 450k vertices with runtime performance of 10 seconds or less. \item Finally, we propose the first dataset for handle-guided deformations, automatically built from the well-known FAUST dataset by upsampling the original shapes and deriving motion handles from the ground truth correspondence. \end{itemize}